ecpp/invisible-assistant/README.md

 - Zoom Out: [Control or Cmd + -]
 - Reset Zoom: [Control or Cmd + 0]
 - Zoom In: [Control or Cmd + =]

+**Note:** The window content is scrollable when it exceeds the window height.
+Use your mouse wheel or trackpad to scroll through long solutions.

 ## Invisibility Compatibility